biqqles/dataclassy/README.md

 Return a dict of `dataclass`'s fields and their values. `internals` selects whether to include internal fields. `dataclass` must be an instance of a data class.

 #### `as_dict(dataclass dict_factory=dict)`
-Recursively create a dict of a dataclass instance's fields and their values.
+Recursively create a dict of a data class instance's fields and their values.

 This function is recursively called on data classes, named tuples and iterables.

 #### `as_tuple(dataclass)`
-Recursively create a tuple of the values of a dataclass instance's fields, in definition order.
+Recursively create a tuple of the values of a data class instance's fields, in definition order.

 This function is recursively called on data classes, named tuples and iterables.